anshulkhandekar/CRASHCourse/COLLISION_REPORTING_FEATURE.md

    - Exact coordinates
    - User reported status
    - Safety message
+   - **✅ REV-solve button** to remove the collision
 2. Click on Miss Rev icon to see:
    - "Miss Rev on Alert!"
    - Report ID reference

+### Step 4: REV-solve (Remove) a Collision
+1. Click the green "✅ REV-solve Collision" button in the popup
+2. Both the collision marker AND Miss Rev icon disappear instantly
+3. Collision counter decrements

 ## Technical Implementation